If you’re searching for the answer to the question, “what is black hat SEO?”, then this post is for you.

 - Links with optimized anchor text in articles that are distributed throughout the web (e.g. press releases).

-- Creating your own private network of websites that include keyword-rich anchor text links to increase your site’s PageRank.
+- Creating your own private network of websites (PBN) that include keyword-rich anchor text links to increase your site’s PageRank.
+See what is PBN links for more details.

 - Posting articles with optimized anchor text in low-quality directories or bookmarking sites.